Automated Gate Safety

 How will my gate know when to close?

 There are a number of options but the most common is to have the gate automatically close through the use of a timer to close.
 The timer is adjustable from just a few seconds to over a minute.
 The timer can be set from the time the gate is opened or from the time the car clears a certain point.
 These timers are included with the gate operator.
 We have branches located in Des Moines, Iowa; Sioux City, Iowa; Omaha, Nebraska; Lincoln, Nebraska; Grand Island, Nebraska; Kansas City, Kansas; Rochester, Minnesota; and Sioux Falls, South Dakota.

 What prevents the gate from closing when something is in the way?

 All motorized gates must be installed with safety devices that prevent property damage or injury in the event of an obstruction to the gate.
 All gate operators supplied by American Fence conform to industry standards regarding safety.
 In addition for full compliance we will install additional safety measure to help prevent injury or property damage.

 What about automated gate safety?

-Automated access controlled gates are now under the watchful eye of the United Laboratories (UL).
+Automated gate systems are now under the watchful eye of the United Laboratories (UL).